 - Some medicines can affect how amlodipine/benazepril works.
-Tell your doctor if you are taking any of the following:
+Tell your doctor if you are using any of the following:

-- Aliskiren, clarithromycin, cyclosporine, everolimus, indinavir, itraconazole, ketoconazole, lithium, probenecid, ritonavir, simvastatin, sirolimus, temsirolimus
+- Aliskiren, clarithromycin, cyclosporine, everolimus, gold injection, indinavir, itraconazole, ketoconazole, lithium, probenecid, ritonavir, simvastatin, sirolimus, temsirolimus

 - Angiotensin receptor blocker (ARB) to treat high blood pressure or heart failure